vasyas/redux-entity-store/README.md

 In contrast to above libs, _redux-entity-store_ doesn't require you to define a schema for your data.
 Instead you work with plain JSON objects.

-In addition, _Redux-orm_ trends towards the fully-fledged ORM: relations between entities, batched updates, cascade deletes etc
-(think _Hibernate_).
-But I believe most projects could benefit from less powerfull but simpler model.
+In addition, _Redux-orm_ trends towards the ful-fledged ORM: relations between entities, batched updates, cascade deletes etc (think _Hibernate_).
+But I believe most projects could benefit from less powerful but simpler model.

 _Redux-schema_ does its job by completely abstracting from reducers.
-Thus each property change become a Redux action and reducer invocation.
+Thus each property change becomes a Redux action and reducer invocation.
 This code snippet

 ```